George Hale (minister): History

 He was invited to serve as temporary minister of the Unitarian Free Church at Wellington, New Zealand in 1914, and remained there for six years, then accepted a call to the Unitarian Christian Church, Wakefield Street, Adelaide to succeed the Rev. Wyndham Heathcote.

 Hale preached his sermons at the Adelaide church at 11 am and 7 pm on or before 20 February 1921.

 He conducted his last service in Adelaide on 30 December 1945.

 Hale was noted for his sermons: thoughtful, original, well-prepared and delivered without notes of any kind.
 He was praised for his oratorical skills: clear perfect diction and a pleasant voice, slow and deliberate (an asset in such a large space with no acoustic treatment) and rising in pitch for emphasis.
 His sermons would have been taxing for the uneducated but deeply satisfying for the academically inclined, as he assumed some knowledge of History, Mythology, Psychology and Classical languages from his audience, but withal punctuated by a lively sense of humour.
 The subjects of his Sunday sermons were always clearly defined and often topical, and posted on a large notice board in front of the church early in the week.

+He conducted separate services for the Tranmere Unitarian Congregation in the years 1930–1940, meeting at the Masonic Hall, Magill.

-Hale opposed participation in the war of 1938–1945.
-Pacifism was not a tenet of the Unitarian denomination, and many men from the Wakefield Street church were posted overseas, more than a few losing their lives.
+Pacifism was not a tenet of Unitarianism, and many men from the Wakefield Street church were posted overseas, more than a few losing their lives in the two world wars.
+Hale, however, opposed participation in the war of 1938–1945.
 His sermon of Sunday evening 8 October 1939 This or Any Other War: Where I Stand and Why must have ruffled a few feathers: